-Cayman Subsidiary - Return Stacked Bonds & Managed Futures ETF:

-The Subsidiary is not registered under the 1940 Act, and, unless otherwise noted in this Prospectus, is not subject to all the investor protections of the 1940 Act.
-However, the Fund wholly owns and controls the Subsidiary, making it unlikely that the Subsidiary will take action contrary to the interests of the Fund and its shareholders.
-The Board has oversight responsibility for the investment activities of the Fund, including its investment in the Subsidiary, and the Fund's role as sole shareholder of the Subsidiary.
-The Subsidiary will be subject to the same investment restrictions and limitations, and follow the same compliance policies and procedures, as the Fund.
-The Fund complies with Section 8 and Section 18 of the 1940 Act, governing investment policies and capital structure and leverage, respectively, on an aggregate basis with the Subsidiary.
-The Subsidiary also complies with Section 17 of the 1940 Act relating to affiliated transactions and custody.
+Each Subsidiary of the Return Stacked[®] Bonds & Futures Yield ETF, Return Stacked[®] Bonds & Managed Futures ETF, Return Stacked[®] U.S. Stocks & Futures Yield ETF, and Return Stacked[®] U.S. Stocks & Managed Futures ETF is not registered under the 1940 Act, and, unless otherwise noted in this Prospectus, is not subject to all the investor protections of the 1940 Act.
+However, each such Fund wholly owns and controls its Subsidiary, making it unlikely that the Subsidiary will take action contrary to the interests of the Fund and its shareholders.
+The Board has oversight responsibility for the investment activities of the Funds, including its investment in the Subsidiaries, and each such Fund's role as sole shareholder of its Subsidiary.
+Each Subsidiary will be subject to the same investment restrictions and limitations, and follow the same compliance policies and procedures, as the corresponding Fund.
+Each such Fund complies with Section 8 and Section 18 of the 1940 Act, governing investment policies and capital structure and leverage, respectively, on an aggregate basis with its Subsidiary.
+Each Subsidiary also complies with Section 17 of the 1940 Act relating to affiliated transactions and custody.
+Each Subsidiary's custodian is U.S. Bank.
+Each investment adviser to a Subsidiary complies with provisions of the 1940 Act; provided, however, that for purposes of complying with Section 15(c), the reviews of each Fund's and its Subsidiary's investment advisory agreements may be combined.